AppsFlyerSDK/appsflyer-unreal-plugin/docs/Guides.md

 Setting your own Custom ID enables you to cross-reference your own unique ID with AppsFlyer’s user ID and the other devices’ IDs.
 This ID is available in AppsFlyer CSV reports along with postbacks APIs for cross-referencing with you internal IDs.

+**IMPORTANT**: If you want to have CUID in the install record, you need to set it before SDK send out first launch.
+If implemented as per screenshot above it will happen before the launch is sent.
+For more details please check out this articles: [iOS](https://support.appsflyer.com/hc/en-us/articles/207032066-iOS-SDK-integration-for-developers#additional-apis) and [Android](https://support.appsflyer.com/hc/en-us/articles/207032126-Android-SDK-integration-for-developers#additional-apis-set-customer-user-id).

 <img src="./ScreenShots/CustomUserId.png"  width="1100">